TheOtherRolesAU/TheOtherRoles/README.md

 | Hacker Spawn Chance | -
 | Hacker Cooldown| -
 | Hacker Duration | Sets how long the "Hacker mode" remains active
+| Hacker Only Sees Color Type | Sets if the Hacker sees the player colors on the admin table or only white/gray (for lighter and darker colors)
 -----------------------